-At Gordon's we believe in Setting within core subjects; English, Maths and Science.
+At Gordon's we believe in setting within core subjects; English, Maths and Science.
 There are several reasons for this:

-- It gives students the incentive to 'move up' a Set coupled with the knowledge that they will have to work hard to keep 'their place' in a Set. - It allows students to be taught in an environment where their peers are broadly of similar ability meaning a less intimidating environment which we feel is ultimately conducive to learning. - It allows teachers to broadly 'pitch a lesson' at an ability level that will resonate with the vast majority of students. - At Key Stage 4, when considering public examination entry, it affords the Head of Department the opportunity to target different tiers of entry for different groups of students.
+- It gives students the incentive to 'move up' a set coupled with the knowledge that they will have to work hard to keep 'their place' in a set. - It allows students to be taught in an environment where their peers are broadly of similar ability meaning a less intimidating environment which we feel is ultimately conducive to learning. - It allows teachers to broadly 'pitch a lesson' at an ability level that will resonate with the vast majority of students. - At Key Stage 4, when considering public examination entry, it affords the Head of Department the opportunity to target different tiers of entry for different groups of students (please note that this does not apply to GCSE English Language or GCSE English Literature as these two GCSEs are not tiered, so all students sit the same exam papers).

-Students will, on occasions, move Sets and the protocols for this in the three main core subjects are detailed below.
-As the professionals teaching students every day we are in the best position to make judgements on the appropriateness of the Set that a student should be in.
+Students will, on occasions, move sets and the protocols for this in the three main core subjects are detailed below.
+As the professionals teaching students every day we are in the best position to make judgements on the appropriateness of the set that a student should be in.

 The School's reporting process provides indications of progress throughout the year and parents are encouraged to contact the School if they have concerns.
-However, Set moves are predominantly based on end of year assessments and some students may move down a Set as a result of such assessments without necessarily performing poorly or demonstrating significant concern during the year.
+However, set moves are predominantly based on end of year assessments and some students may move down a set as a result of such assessments without necessarily performing poorly or demonstrating significant concern during the year.

-Set movements should not be viewed negatively and often a student is better served, certainly in the short term but perhaps longer, from moving down a Set.
+Set movements should not be viewed negatively and often a student is better served, certainly in the short term but perhaps longer, from moving down a set.